-Gulab jamun are soft delicious berry sized balls made of milk solids, flour & a leavening agent.
+Gulab jamun are soft delicious berry sized balls made with milk solids, flour & a leavening agent.
 These are soaked in rose flavored sugar syrup & enjoyed.
-The word “Gulab” translates to rose in hindi & “jamun” to berry.
+The word “Gulab” translates to rose in Hindi & “jamun” to berry.
 So gulab jamun are berry sized balls dunked in rose flavored sugar syrup.

 2 ways to make Gulab jamun

-In this post I have shared 2 recipes of making them.
-One with milk powder and the second one with khoya
+In this post I share 2 recipes of making them.
+One with milk powder and the second one with store bought khoya.

 1. Making gulab jamun with milk powder is for those who do not have access to khoya and do not prefer to toil at home making it for hours.
 This Gulab jamun recipe using milk powder is good even for beginners to try.
 I have shown this method in the recipe card & step by step photos.